iJrod/nba-topshot-monitor/README.md

 ### Packages

-This monitors is currently extended with the following packages.
+This monitor is currently extended with the following packages.

 | Package | README |
 | ------ | ------ |